 A quantitative evaluation of the proposed framework was performed across all four tasks using the metrics defined in Section~\ref{experimental_setup}.
 As shown in Table~\ref{table2}, DDACE consistently achieved the highest performance, obtaining perfect scores in OSR, SSR, and GCR across all tasks.
-Low FD values—ranging from 0.02 in Task~1 to 0.04 in Task~4—indicate that the generated trajectories closely matched those from the demonstrations, demonstrating accurate spatial reproduction and sequence fidelity.
+Low FD values ranging from 0.02 in Task~1 to 0.04 in Task~4 indicate that the generated trajectories closely matched those from the demonstrations, demonstrating accurate spatial reproduction and sequence fidelity.

-Several baseline comparisons in our study also serve a dual purpose: in addition to providing reference performance, they implicitly act as ablation-like tests for specific DDACE design choices.
-For example, replacing the refined edge index from the spectral clustering stage with a fully connected graph structure removes the targeted graph refinement step in the temporal module.
-This configuration—while still functioning as a baseline—revealed significant drops in OSR and SSR, highlighting the importance of identifying critical inter-robot dependencies prior to sequence learning.
-Without spectral clustering, the absence of structural priors made the learning task more challenging under few-shot conditions, leading to disorganized coordination and lower sequence fidelity.
-Although GCR remained comparatively higher, it did not consistently result in successful task completion due to disrupted temporal alignment.
+Several baseline comparisons also serve as ablation-like tests of DDACE design choices.
+Replacing the refined edge index from the spectral clustering stage with a fully connected graph structure removes the targeted graph refinement step in the temporal module.
+This configuration, while functioning as a baseline, led to significant drops in OSR and SSR, highlighting the importance of identifying critical inter-robot dependencies prior to sequence learning.
+Without spectral clustering, the lack of structural priors caused poorer coordination and disrupted temporal alignment.
+Although GCR remained relatively higher, this did not consistently translate to successful task completion due to disrupted temporal alignment.

-Similarly, the end-to-end GNN baseline, which learns both action sequences and trajectories in a single unified model, can also be viewed as a proxy ablation of DDACE’s temporal–spatial decoupling.
-By removing the explicit separation between sequence prediction and trajectory generation, this configuration demonstrated poor performance—OSR and SSR dropped to zero, GCR values were low, and FD values rose to nearly 1.0.
-These results underscore both its role as a baseline and the importance of DDACE’s modular design in maintaining coherent multi-robot sequences and high-fidelity trajectories under few-shot constraints.
+Similarly, the end-to-end GNN baseline can be viewed as a proxy ablation of DDACE’s temporal–spatial decoupling, since it jointly learns action sequences and trajectories in a single model.
+This configuration demonstrated poor performance, with zero OSR and SSR, low GCR, and FD values near 1.0, suggesting that jointly modeling temporal coordination and spatial motion increases hypothesis coupling and limits few-shot generalization.
+In contrast, DDACE’s modular design preserves coherent sequence prediction and high-fidelity trajectory generation under limited demonstrations.